zooba/pymanager/doc/using.rst

    $> py uninstall [-y|--yes] --purge

 Instead of passing tags individually, the ``--purge`` option may be specified.
-This will remove all runtimes managed by PyManager, including cleaning up the Start menu, registry, and any download caches.
+This will remove all runtimes managed by the Python install manager, including cleaning up the Start menu, registry, and any download caches.
 Runtimes that were not installed by PyManager will not be impacted.

 .. _pymanager-config